evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 The VOYAH FREE lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 6 modes:

-- Performance: Dynamic steering, low suspension with dynamic throttle and suspension.
-- Eco: Balanced steering, low suspension with efficient throttle, and balanced suspension.
-- Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
-- Outing: Balanced steering, high suspension height with balanced throttle and damping.
-- Snow: Balanced steering, max suspension height with balanced throttle and damping.
-- Individual: User-defined settings for steering, suspension, and throttle response.
+- Performance: Dynamic steering, low suspension with dynamic throttle and suspension. - Eco: Balanced steering, low suspension with efficient throttle, and balanced suspension. - Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping. - Outing: Balanced steering, high suspension height with balanced throttle and damping. - Snow: Balanced steering, max suspension height with balanced throttle and damping. - Individual: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The VOYAH FREE is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 350 mm, while the rear discs are 350 mm.

 ### Regenerative Braking